TED TODD FLOORING

 Installing European Oak Flooring

 Fitting a Ted Todd European oak floor is a job best left to the professionals, especially when it comes to laying herringbone and chevron patterns.
-It starts by considering a number of factors such as the sub-floor, the layout of the rooms and other floor coverings that the wood floor will fitted alongside.
+It starts by considering a number of factors such as the sub-floor, the layout of the rooms, and other floor coverings that the wood floor will fit alongside.
 For more details on installing a Ted Todd floor, please see our wood floor installation guide.

 Ted Todd European Oak Flooring

 Start choosing a Ted Todd European oak floor for your next project.
 You can order up to three free samples.
 Our commercial and Design Centre teams are available to help you decide which floors will be most suitable and talk you through the correct floor and finish for your project or refer you to one of our retail partners if the flooring is for your own home.